Jack Grealish: Winning trophy with England would top Man City treble success

 He returned to the City starting line-up for their 3-1 Champions League win at RB Leipzig last week and is back in the England squad ahead of the upcoming Wembley double-header against Australia and Italy.

-Grealish admits improving on such a historic 2022/23 season is not an easy task - but is targeting tournament success as with England as the next milestone.
+Grealish admits building on such a historic 2022/23 season is no mean feat but is targeting tournament success with England to continue a fine period of his career.

-"You probably think about doing an 'Invincibles' season, but we got beat.
+"You probably think about doing an 'Invincible' season but we got beat.
 To do what we did last year again would be unbelievable and to do something at international level with this group of players would be unbelievable.

 Grealish reckons England boss Gareth Southgate has "one of the hardest jobs in the world" - not made easier by what he feels is an unrivalled amount of talent in attacking positions.